tldr-pages/tldr/pages/common/masscan.md

 `masscan {{10.0.0.0/16}} ‐‐top-ports {{100}} ‐‐excludefile {{path/to/file}}`

-- Scan the Internet for the port 443:
+- Scan the Internet for port 443:

 `masscan {{0.0.0.0/0}} --ports {{443}} ––rate {{10000000}}`